Blog Post

 These make it clear to search engines what the page is about.
 So they list it for a certain search.

-When someone generates a specific search for an item, the results are much more likely to list a service page or a product page, than a home page.
+When someone searches for an item, the results are much more likely to list a product or service page than a homepage.

 Let’s use a farm shop as an example.